-Summary Dancer pose (Natarajasana) is an expert-level single-leg balance and backbend that targets the standing quadriceps and gluteus medius, the spinal erectors, the hip flexors and quadriceps of the lifted leg, and the shoulder external rotators of the catching arm.
-It is performed as a left/right hold, typically 20 to 30 seconds per side.
-The critical form cues are a palm-out grip on the inside of the foot, a squared pelvis before any backbend, and reciprocal kick pressure between the lifted foot and the catching hand.
-A 2019 review in Complementary Therapies in Medicine found that props and progressions dramatically reduce injury risk during advanced yoga postures (Cramer et al., 2019), and the wall-assisted half dancer is the recommended entry point for anyone who cannot hold the full expression for 15 seconds without wobbling out.
+Summary Dancer pose (Natarajasana) is an expert-level single-leg balance and backbend that targets the standing quadriceps and gluteus medius, the spinal erectors, the hip flexors and quadriceps of the lifted leg (a loaded stretch), and the shoulder external rotators of the catching arm.
+It's performed as a left/right hold, typically 20 to 30 seconds per side.
+The defining form cues are a palm-out grip on the inside of the foot, a squared pelvis before any backbend, and reciprocal kick pressure between the lifted foot and the catching hand.
+A 2019 review in Complementary Therapies in Medicine found that props and progressions reduce injury risk during advanced yoga postures (Cramer et al., 2019), and wall-assisted half dancer is the recommended entry point for anyone who can't hold the full expression for 15 seconds without wobbling out.

 You have probably seen dancer pose on a yoga magazine cover.
 One leg rooted.
 The other leg kicking gracefully behind the head.
 A soft, serene expression on the person's face.
 It looks like a still photograph of floating.

-Here is the thing nobody tells you in class though.
-The people who look effortless in dancer pose did not get there with flexibility alone.
+Here's the thing nobody tells you in class.
+The people who look effortless in dancer pose didn't get there with flexibility alone.
 They got there with progression.
 They spent weeks, sometimes months, working a wall-assisted half dancer before they ever let go of the wall.
 A 2019 review in Complementary Therapies in Medicine analyzed yoga injury data and found that unsupervised progression into advanced asanas is the single biggest predictor of strain injuries (Cramer et al., 2019).
 Translation.
-You do not rush this one.
+You don't rush this one.
 You build it.

-Dancer pose muscles targeted diagram showing standing leg quadriceps and gluteus medius, spinal erectors and core, hip flexors of the lifted leg, and shoulder external rotators during single-leg balance backbend
+Dancer pose muscles diagram showing standing-leg quadriceps and gluteus medius working isometrically, spinal erectors driving thoracic extension, hip flexors of the lifted leg in a loaded stretch, and shoulder external rotators supporting the foot catch

-Dancer pose muscles targeted: the standing leg works isometrically while the spine, hip flexors, and shoulders create the backbend shape.
+Dancer pose muscles engaged and stretched: the standing leg works isometrically while the spine, hip flexors, and shoulders create the backbend shape.

 How to Do Dancer Pose (Step-by-Step)

 3. Square your hips before you lift.
 This is the step nearly everyone skips.
 Before any backbend, re-square your pelvis so both hip points face forward.
 The instinct is to let the lifted hip open out to the side, which turns dancer into an awkward twist instead of a clean backbend.
 Actively draw the lifted hip forward and down toward the floor.
-Your standing knee should track straight ahead over the middle toes, not drift inward.
+Your standing knee should track straight ahead over the middle toes.

 5. Lift the chest, find the backbend, breathe.
 Draw your shoulder blades down your back and lift your sternum toward the extended front hand.
 The backbend should come from the upper and mid-thoracic spine.
 Not from crunching the lower back.
 Hold a steady gaze on your front fingertips.
 Hold for 20 to 30 seconds, breathing into the front of the body.
 To exit, release the foot with control, return to mountain pose, and pause before switching sides.
 Both sides.
 Always.